OfficeDev/office-js-docs-pr/docs/reference/manifest/action.md

 ## Title

 Optional element when  **xsi:type** is "ShowTaskpane".
 Specifies the custom title for the task pane for this action.

+> [!NOTE]
-This child element is not supported in Outlook Add-ins.
+> This child element is not supported in Outlook add-ins.

 The following example shows an action that uses the **Title** element.
 Note that you don't assign the **Title** to a string directly.
 Instead, you assign it a resource ID (resid), that is defined in the **Resources** section of the manifest and can be no more than 32 characters.